AndyB-WHG/westhoughton-boxing-club/README.md

 ## Deployment

 Project was developed using the Gitpod online IDE (integrated development environment) and pushed to the Github collaborative development platform.

 The repository for devopment and collaboration purposes can be found at [Github - Westhoughton Boxing Club](https://github.com/AndyB-WHG/westhoughton-boxing-club).

-The finished project is hosted on GitHub Pages at the following address (to be confirmed).
+The finished project is hosted on GitHub Pages at the following address:  [https://andyb-whg.github.io/westhoughton-boxing-club/](https://andyb-whg.github.io/westhoughton-boxing-club/).

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+The site is deployed through Github using their built in web-publishing and hosting service.
+Please see the video at https://pages.github.com/ for detailed information.